 Best Nintendo Switch accessories: push the hybrid console to its limit

-While some of them are optional add-ons that’ll let you personalize your console, other Nintendo Switch accessories feel practically essential.
-If you often take your Switch on the road, there are a few you should definitely consider picking up right away for both protection and peace of mind.
-Aside from anything else, they’ll enhance your gaming sessions, letting you get the most out of each game.
+While some Nintendo Switch accessories are optional add-ons that let you personalize your console, others can feel essential.
+If you often take your Switch on the road, there are a few add-ons you should consider picking up right away for both protection and peace of mind.
+Aside from anything else, they’ll enhance your gaming sessions, letting you get the most out of your console.

-The Nintendo Switch accessories we’ve picked out here will work with every model of the console – launch, Lite, and the OLED model – unless we’ve made a specific note of any compatibility issues.
-And if you're done with the House of Mario, check out our pick of the best PS5 accessories and best Xbox Series X accessories to spruce up your other consoles.
+The Nintendo Switch accessories we’ve picked out here will work with every model of the console – so don’t worry if you’re still choosing between the Nintendo Switch vs OLED or the Nintendo Switch vs Lite – unless we’ve made a specific note of any compatibility issues.

 Best Nintendo Switch controller 🎮

 ➕ The go-to Switch gamepad